14 Danger Zone

 14.1.2 Ignoring complexity

 On the other side of the coin, many applications of statistical models ignore model assessment on a separate dataset, which can lead to overfitting.
 This makes generalization of statistical and other results more problematic.
-Such applications typically use a single model as well, and so may not be indicative of the best approach that could be taken.
+Those applications typically use a single model as well, and so may not be indicative of the best approach that could be taken.
+It’d be better to have a few models of varying complexity to explore.

 14.1.3 Using outdated techniques